cedricwalter/cedricwalter.github.io/_posts/2008-12-16-guest-book-akobook-5-1-2-for-joomla-1-5.md

 **BUG**: missing translation entries in foreign languages (but not translated)

-*NOTE: Akobook do not delete existing table -&gt; this is a feature that allow you to safely update akobook without having to backup of your table.*
+*NOTE: Akobook do not delete existing table -> this is a feature that allow you to safely update akobook without having to backup of your table.*

 *![akobookPlus](/assets/images/2008/12/akobookPlus.png)* [Download HERE](updater.php?option=com_versions&catid=2)